pisanorg/yusuf/aiprojects.md

 ### [Grade Histogram Plotter](https://grade-histogram-plotter.onrender.com/)

 A lightweight Flask web app for visualizing grade distributions.
 Paste scores one per line (or upload a file), optionally customize the grade-bucket cutoffs, and get an instant histogram with summary statistics — mean, median, standard deviation, min, max, and per-bucket counts and percentages.
 Non-numeric entries are tallied in a separate NaN bucket.
 Includes CSRF protection and rate limiting.
-Deployed on both Render and PythonAnywhere.
+Deployed on Render.

-See [README](https://github.com/pisanuw/grade-histogram-plotter/blob/main/README.md) for more details on the code or use it at <https://grade-histogram-plotter.onrender.com/> or <https://pisan.pythonanywhere.com/>
+See [README](https://github.com/pisanuw/grade-histogram-plotter/blob/main/README.md) for more details on the code or use it at <https://grade-histogram-plotter.onrender.com/>

 (Last update April 2026)